PhD student Ji Ye Kim

 Kim has gained valuable experience working in various settings, including as a student ambassador and intern at Olympic Broadcasting Services during the PyeongChang Winter Olympics in 2018.
 She also conducted a student-led research project in the URG lab at her college.

-As a PhD student, Kim’s primary goal is to gain a deeper understanding of the psychological and cognitive effects of new media technologies, video games, and gamification on individuals.
-To achieve this, she plans to use various quantitative research methods to contribute to our society’s overall improvement.
+As a PhD student, Kim’s primary goal is to gain a deeper understanding of the psychological and cognitive effects of video games on game players and their in-game social interactions.